rgw3d/PiQuadcopter/README.md

 - I would suggest a reboot after all of the installation process
 - To start up the hosted network and the websocket, run `sudo ./piquadserver.sh`
-- To schedule everything to start up automatically on boot, edit `/etc/rc.local` with something like... `/home/path/to/piquadserver.sh`.
+- To schedule everything to start up automatically on boot, edit `/etc/rc.local` with something like...
+  - `cd /home/path/to/piquad`
+  - `./piquadserver.sh &`.
   - rc.local is called automatically on startup.
   - Check troubleshooting for more help